By Patrick Francis

 The factors to consider when fencing are:

 - Double perimeter fencing for on-farm stock security, prevent unwanted incursions, and biosecurity.
-Where kangaroo numbers are causing pasture and soil degradation, the perimeter fence can be a 1.8m high exclusion fence.
+Where kangaroo numbers are causing pasture and soil degradation, the perimeter fence can be a 1.8m high exclusion fence, figure 6.
 Most of the wire companies have particular fence types for this job.
 While very expensive the initial outlay can be justified to prevent an enormous number of management problems and possibly even neighbour conflicts for years after construction.
 The second perimeter fence should be approximately 30m inside the exclusion fence.
 The area in-between is used for remnant vegetation protection or establishment of conservation plantings with or without farm forestry plantings.
 Keep a 5m gap between rows and fences so slashing for weed control can be undertaken.
 After plantings are about five years of age the exclusion area can be occasionally grazed instead of slashing.
 It can be a useful area, particularly for ewes and lambs and recently shorn sheep, if protection against cold weather is needed for a few days.

 - Conventional internal sheep fences can be simply constructed using prefabricated wire with non-slip knots.